These Prime Day Apple deals live now: iPad, iPad Pro, Apple Watch and AirPods

 Yes, the Apple Watch Series 3 is a previous-generation product, but it's down to $169 for the 38mm Space Gray version ($110 off) and $199/229 for the Space Gray/Silver Aluminum 42mm version ($110/80 off).
 These models have GPS but no cellular.
 The cellular versions start at $299 and are also $80 off.

-Amazon may be discounting the Series 3, but those looking for a deal on Apple's latest Watch are best off heading to Best Buy.
-The electronics giant is taking at least $50 off either the 40mm and 44mm versions of the smartwatch, which traditionally start at $399 (40mm aluminum GPS) or $429 (44mm aluminum GPS).
+Initially limited to Best Buy, Amazon has joined in on discounting the latest version of the Apple Watch.
+The Series 4 is now at least $50 off for either the 40mm and 44mm versions of the smartwatch, which traditionally start at $399 (40mm aluminum GPS) or $429 (44mm aluminum GPS).
 The discount applies to a variety of models including those with cellular connectivity or more premium stainless steel casings.

 Amazon has both versions of the latest 2019 AirPods on sale.
 The model with the wireless charging case is $180 or $19 off, while the version with the standard case is $145 or $14 off.